From Garage to HGTV: How This Woman Grew a Successful Home-Staging Business

 “Never in a million years did I ever imagine this,” Anderson said.

-On the side, however, Anderson was still dabbling in decorating.
-She worked 10 hours a day at Academy Prep of Tampa and then spent the night staging homes for her friends.
+Before she launched her home-staging business, Anderson worked for 12 years as a teacher and assistant head at Academy Prep of Tampa.
+But even amid her 10-hour days at the school, Anderson spent her nights staging homes for her friends.
 It was fun.
 But she figured it was just a side gig.

 “It was a real small-time,” Anderson said.
 “I would just go into people’s homes, re-design or revamp it, and maybe bring a few new pieces in.”

-One day, Anderson decided she no longer wanted to work in education.
-She took $3,000 out of her savings account and created an office out of her garage — from there, Dwell Staging was born.
+Anderson took $3,000 out of her savings account and created an office out of her garage — from there, Dwell Staging was born.

 Anderson’s aspirations were modest — she never thought staging homes would match the $65,000 a year she was making as an assistant head of school.
 So she planned on making a living as a real estate agent.